-The Eduction configuration settings that can be defined in the IDOL Server format .CFG configuration file are described in the IDOL Server Reference and Configuration Parameters Used by edktool Only, on page 81.
+The Eduction configuration settings that can be defined in the IDOL Server format .CFG configuration file are described in Configuration Parameters Used by edktool Only, on page 71.

 The .CFG configuration file consists of several sections that are identified by a phrase in square brackets.
 Each section contains parameters (name/value pairs).
 For example: